mail4hafij/SOLID/README.md

 # SOLID

-The idea here is to demonstrate how we can design a web solution following the SOLID design principles.
+The idea here is to design a web solution following the SOLID design principles.
 There are five principles:

   - Single Responsibility Principle (SRP): A class should have a single reponsibility.